Download Our Summer Menu Collection

 • Cut the chicken in half (separate the thigh from the drumstick).
 Reserve.

 • Peel and smash the garlic cloves.
 Chop the parsley.
-Rinse the olive under cold water so they are not too salty.
+Rinse the olives under cold water so they are not too salty.
 Press the juice of one lemon, cut the other 1/2 lemon into 3 pieces.

 • Dress your plate, maybe use a pasta bowl, add gently, and with love, all the ingredients in your plates except the sauce.

-• Bring the sauce to a boil, whisk well and add the butter whisk well again while boiling.
-Taste and if needed adjust the seasoning and serve over the chicken dish.
+• Bring the sauce to a boil, whisk well, and add the butter.
+Whisk well again while boiling.
+Taste and, if needed, adjust the seasoning, and serve over the chicken dish.
 Add a few leaves of cilantro to bring freshness.

 • Enjoy!